 JD/MBA applicants may only apply as full-time students.
-Maximum consideration for both admission and scholarship opportunities will be given to applications received by the priority deadline of February 3.
-Applications may still be accepted after the priority deadline through April 1; however, the admissions committee may reject applicants due to lack of available space in the entering class.
+Maximum consideration for both admission and scholarship opportunities will be given to applications received by the extended priority deadline of June 1.
+Applications may still be accepted after the priority deadline; however, the admissions committee may reject applicants due to lack of available space in the entering class.

 JD Application Requirements

 - Application Form